On Sobolev spaces of bounded subanalytic manifolds

-\begin{thm} Every stratification $\Sigma$ can be refined into a stratification which is locally bi-Lipschitz trivial. \end{thm}

-Lipschitz stratifications, in the sense of T. Mostowski \cite{m}, are locally bi-Lipschitz trivial.
-Existence of Lipschitz stratifications for subanalytic sets was proved by A. Parusi\'nski \cite{stratlip}.
-Stratifications that are definably bi-Lipschitz trivial, in the sense that the trivialization $\Lambda$ can be chosen definable are constructed in \cite{projreg} for sets that are definable in a polynomially bounded o-minimal structure, which includes all the globally subanalytic sets.
+T. Mostowski \cite[Proposition $1.2$]{m} proved that every complex analytic set admits a locally bi-Lipschitz trivial stratification.
+This result was extended to the subanalytic category by A. Parusi\'nski \cite{stratlip}, to polynomially bounded o-minimal structures expanding $\R$ in \cite{lipsomin}, and to polynomially bounded o-minimal structures expanding an arbitrary real closed field in \cite{halyin}.
+The author gives in \cite{gvhandbook} a construction of locally bi-Lipschitz trivial stratifications for definable sets in polynomially bounded o-minimal structures (expanding $\R$) for which the local trivializations are in addition definable.
+The stratifications constructed in \cite{stratlip, lipsomin, gvhandbook} can be required to be compatible with finitely many definable sets, and therefore, to refine a given stratification.
+Hence, the theorem below follows from \cite[Theorem 1.4]{stratlip}, \cite[Theorem $2.6$]{lipsomin}, or \cite[Corollary $1.6.8$]{gvhandbook}. \begin{thm} Every stratification $\Sigma$ can be refined into a stratification which is locally bi-Lipschitz trivial. \end{thm}

+\begin{rem} \begin{enumerate} \item Let $\Sigma$ be a stratification of $\mba$.
+We can require the refinement of $\Sigma$ provided by the above theorem, that we will denote by $\Sigma'$, to be a refinement of a Whitney $(a)$ stratification of $\mba$ compatible with $M$ (see \cite[Ch. $2$, section $2.6$]{livre} for the definition and construction of Whitney $(a)$ regular refinements).
+This ensures that for every $ S\in \Sigma'$ and $\pi:U\to S$ smooth retraction, $\pi^{-1}(x)\cap M$ is a smooth manifold for all $x\in S$, after shrinking $U$ to a smaller neighborhood of $S$ if necessary.
+It is also worthy of notice that we can require that the only stratum of maximal dimension is $M$, taking together all the strata included in $M$ (as the local trivializations preserve these strata, they preserve $M$).

+\item Mostowski's Lipschitz stratifications admit a trivialization of any given smooth retraction $\pi_S:V_S\to S$, if $S$ is a stratum.
+Corollary $1.6.8$ of \cite{gvhandbook} provides a stratification such that a given smooth definable retraction, that can be for instance the closest point retraction (which is definable \cite[Proposition $2.4.1$]{livre}), can be trivialized.
+Hence, the stratification as provided by the above theorem admits {\it definable} smooth retractions on strata that are bi-Lipschitz trivial. \end{enumerate} \end{rem}

-\end{subsection} \begin{subsection}{Lipschitz conic structure} The main ingredient of our approach is the following result achieved in \cite{gvpoincare} (see also \cite{livre} for a complete expository of the theory).
+\end{subsection} \begin{subsection}{Lipschitz conic structure} The main ingredient of our approach is the following result achieved in \cite[Theorem $3.1$]{gvpoincare} (see also Theorem $3.4.1$ of the survey \cite{livre} which gives in addition a complete expository of the theory).
 In this theorem, $x_0* (\sph(x_0,\ep)\cap X)$ stands for the cone over $\sph(x_0,\ep)\cap X$ with vertex at $x_0$.

 \begin{thm}[Lipschitz Conic Structure] Let $X\subset \R^n$ be subanalytic and $x_0\in X $.
 For $\ep>0$ small enough, there exists a Lipschitz subanalytic homeomorphism

 satisfying $H_{| \sph(x_0,\ep)\cap X}=Id$, preserving the distance to $x_0$, and having the following metric properties: \begin{enumerate}[(i)] \item The natural retraction by deformation onto $x_0$ defined by is Lipschitz.
 Indeed, there is a constant $C$ such that for every fixed $s\in [0,1]$, the mapping $r_s$ defined by $x\mapsto r_s(x):=r(s,x)$, is $Cs$-Lipschitz. \item For each $\delta>0$, the restriction of $H^{-1}$ to $\{x\in X:\delta \le |x-x_0|\le \ep\}$ is Lipschitz and, for each $s\in (0,1]$, the map $r_s^{-1}:\Bb(x_0,s\ep) \cap X\to \Bb(x_0,\ep) \cap X$ is Lipschitz. \end{enumerate} \end{thm} \begin{exa} The mapping $H$ of the above theorem cannot be required to be bi-Lipschitz, as shown by the example